azureeiyu/ringracers-ptero/README.md

 ---

-## Disclaimer

-This image and its accompanying Pterodactyl egg were developed with the assistance of **Claude** (Anthropic AI).
-While tested and functional, please review the Dockerfile and egg configuration before deploying in a production environment.

----

 ## Features

 - **Zero setup** — game binary and all data files are compiled and baked into the image at build time.
 No manual downloads required on install.